ianmcnally/farely-angular/README.md

 # Farely
 Calculate the best amount to put on your metrocard, so you don't have wasted change.

+Deprecated: Farely has been ported to react, [here](https://github.com/imcnally/farely-react).

 ## Setup

 1. `npm install -g gulp`